 Call for a Consultation with a Glen Cove Personal Injury Lawyer Today

 You might be eligible for a wide range of compensation from the responsible parties and any third parties that might have been involved in your accident.
-Call Friedman & Simon, L.L.P., at (516) 932-0400 for a free consultation.
+Call Friedman & Simon, L.L.P. for a free consultation.
 We are honored to serve clients in Glen Cove and throughout the state of New York.